pchunduri6/rag-demystified/blog.md

 ## Conclusion

-Advanced RAG pipelines are powerful tools for building end-to-end question answering systems.
-However, they are not without their challenges.
-In this post, we demystified the inner workings of advanced RAG pipelines and found that most advanced RAG abstractions boil down to a few LLM prompts.
-We also identified some of the challenges associated with advanced RAG pipelines such as prompt sensitivity, cost, and context limits.
-We hope that this post will help you build more robust and cost-effective RAG pipelines.
+Advanced RAG pipelines powered by large language models hold tremendous promise for building sophisticated question answering systems.
+However, as we have seen, these pipelines are not turnkey solutions.
+Under the hood, they rely on carefully engineered prompt templates and multiple chained LLM calls.
+While frameworks like LlamaIndex and Haystack have made excellent progress in abstracting away this complexity through innovations like sub-question query engines, limitations remain.
+As illustrated in this post, these pipelines be query-sensitive, brittle, and opaque in their cost dynamics.
+Understanding these intricacies is key to leveraging their full potential and paving the way for more robust and efficient systems in the future.

 <!-- Not sure if we need these details - commenting out for now